Water Quality Monitoring

 Time to separate the mayflies from the stoneflies!
 Those who wish to be certified to identify macroinvertebrates in the field in ANS’ program must demonstrate their ability annually by taking a quiz using preserved specimens.
 Those who do not take the quiz may still be assigned to a monitoring team to assist with data collection and other field logistics, but only those who have taken and passed the quiz will identify macroinvertebrates for data recording.
 REGISTER ONLINE.

 *Recommended for anyone who plans to participate in the ANS Water Quality Monitoring Program

 **Required for ANS Water Quality Monitoring Program team leaders

 Resources for Volunteer Monitors

-Are you an ANS or partner organization citizen-scientist who monitors regional streams?
+Are you an ANS or partner organization community-scientist who monitors regional streams?
 Here are some useful links to brush up on your protocols, download and print data forms, and more:

 Macroinvertebrate Collection Forms